zenna/Sigma.jl/README.md

 ## Random Arrays

-RandomArrays, or multivariate random variables can be created using `RandomArray`, which takes a type as the first parameter, and a normal Julia array as the second.
+Multivariate random variables can be created using `RandomArray`, which takes a type as the first parameter, and a normal Julia array as the second.

 ```julia
 RandomArray(Float64, [uniform(0,1), normal(0,2)])
 ```

-The array can store RandomVariables which are differently distributed (e.g., uniform and normal in the above example), but they must all be only store `T`-valued.
+The array can store RandomVariables which are distributed differently (e.g., uniform and normal in the above example), but they must all be the same type.
 For instance the following is *invalid*:

 ```julia